 Here is a list of text features found in more formal texts:

-- no contractions or abbreviations because they make you look like you are trying to save time
+- do not use contractions or abbreviations because they make you look like you are trying to save time

-- absolutely no use of the word you.
+- there should absolutely be no use of the word you.
 Keep it to third person (he, she it, they).

-- no use of imperatives.
+- there should be no use of imperatives.
 Sentences have to be statements or questions.

 - vary the length of sentences and paragraphs.
 The more diversity in sentence length, the more pleasant the text is to read.